The 5 Most Common GM 4.3L EcoTec3 Engine Problems

 Chevy 4.3L EcoTec3 Reliability

-Besides Active Fuel Management problems and carbon buildup, the 4.3L V6 EcoTec3 LV3 engine is very reliable.
+Besides Active Fuel Management problems and carbon buildup, the 4.3L EcoTec3 engine is very reliable.
 The AFM system failure is a major problem you would most definitely encounter, and has plagued most GM engines.
 The company is still yet to figure out the reason for its failure.
-Carbon buildup in the intake manifold, a common problem in all direct injection engines is another problem the engine would develop gradually.

 The most practical solution is turning off the AFM system with an AFM Disabler.
 Alternatively, you can completely remove the AFM components.
-Of course, this procedure isn’t cheap, but it is the best way to prevent expensive repairs down the road.
-However, due to costs we usually recommend going the disabler route over a complete removal.
 Installing oil catch cans or walnut blasting after 30,000 miles should help tackle carbon build up in the intake manifold.

 The engine performed flawlessly after an AFM delete and oil catch can installation.
 Most issues encountered later were primarily minor ones that developed with old age and increased mileage.
 The engine should run well over 200,000 miles with routine maintenance without needing any major repair.